April 14, 2022 - Submissions Due April 30, 2022 - Author Notification May 31, 2022 - Camera-ready Due June 17, 2022 - Workshop Date

 |Session 6: Panel discussion "RDDPS Quo Vadis?"Chair: Jörg Hoffmann||4:10 am 5:00 am||8:10 pm 9:00 pm||2:10 pm 3:00 pm||11:10 am 12:00 pm|

-Attending RDDPSAs ICAPS22 has decided to go fully virtual, RDDPS will be completely virtual as well.
-Further details will be announced in time.
+Attending RDDPSAs ICAPS22 has decided to go fully virtual, RDDPS is going to be virtual as well.
+All sessions will be held in zoom.
+The zoom link is accessible from the ICAPS22 gather.town.

 - Jörg Hoffmann, Saarland University, Germany